fbpx

 Back

-Statutes – Article 21 – Artistic projects selection committees
+Statutes – Article 21 – Artistic commissions

 21.1 – Membership

-Provided that the number of candidates is sufficient, each Selection Committee shall be composed of a maximum of twelve members, including at least one and at most three directors, the status of director being assessed at each renewal.
-As an exception, depending on the outcome of the elections to the Board of Directors, this minimum and maximum may not apply during the period between the election of the Board of Directors and the appointment of the Selection Committees.
+Subject to sufficient nominations, each Artistic Commission is made up of a maximum of fourteen members, including a minimum of one and a maximum of three Board members, with the status of Board member being assessed at the time of each renewal.
+As an exception, depending on the outcome of the elections to the Board of Directors, this minimum and maximum may not apply during the period between the election of the Board of Directors and the appointment of the Artistic Commissions.
 In the event of the absence of a Director, a representative chosen by the Executive Board from the Board of Directors will serve during the waiting period.

 21.2 – Appointment and term of office